 - Provide all the relevant details about every single service you mention.

-After sending the proposal, give your prospect ample time to study its particulars and possibly seek further clarifications from you.
+After sending the proposal, give your prospect ample time to study its particulars and possibly seek further clarification from you.

 Although you’ll be hoping to get a nod from each prospect, you should not ignore the possibility of rejection.
 Potential clients occasionally reject proposals if the pricing exceeds their budget, or perhaps the service features turn out to be insufficient for their needs.